 During digestion, the food you eat is broken down into glucose (among other things), which then enters the bloodstream.

-In response, your pancreas releases insulin, a hormone that helps the glucose get out of your blood and into your cells.
+In response, your pancreas releases insulin, a hormone that helps the glucose get out of your blood and into your fat and muscle cells.

 The cells use glucose for energy to perform their daily functions.